jaredevans/Easy-Transcribe-Video/README.md

 Follow these steps to prepare everything:

+## Download the zip file from the **Releases** (located on the right side of this page) then unzip it. ##

 1. **Allow the Scripts to Run**
    👉 Double-click `1-Allow-Run.command`.
-   This removes macOS security restrictions and sets the correct file permissions.
+   This lifts the macOS security restrictions and sets the correct file permissions.
+   The first time you run `1-Allow-Run.command`, macOS may block it because it’s not from an Apple-signed developer.

+   To allow it to run:

+   .
+Open **System Settings → Privacy & Security**.
+   .
+Scroll to the bottom.
+You’ll see a message that `1-Allow-Run.command` was blocked.
+   .
+Click **“Allow Anyway”**.
+   .
+Run `1-Allow-Run.command` again.
+   .
+When asked, enter your Mac password to approve it.

+   After this, you won’t need to repeat these steps.

 2. **Download the Whisper Model**
    👉 Double-click `2-Download-Model.command`.